FDA probes diabetes drug metformin for carcinogen NDMA

 “There are many other alternatives and other medication classes but many of them have side effects, are more expensive and some of the newest ones may not be covered by insurance.”

-Reporting by Dania Nadeem and Anuron Kumar Mitra in Bengaluru; Editing by Anil D'Silva
+Additional reporting by Dania Nadeem, Anuron Kumar Mitra and Bhargav Acharya in Bengaluru; Editing by Rashmi Aich and Emelia Sithole-Matarise